mjrgh/PinscapePico/ExpansionBoards/PowerDistribution/README.md

 wiring tidy.
 The 120VAC connections to the OEM supplies are all switched through the "smart" relay, too.

-* Power hub: The board includes a fairly ample set of output ports for 5V, 6.3V, 12V, 24V, 48V, and GND connections, for running wiring to the various feeedback devices.
-This is just a convenience to help tidy up your wiring by providing enough ports that you won't have to improvise by tying multiple wires together.
+* Power hub: The board includes an ample set of output ports for 5V, 6.3V, 12V, 24V, 48V, and GND connections, for running wiring to the various feeedback devices.
+This is a convenience to help tidy up your wiring by providing enough ports that you won't have to improvise by tying multiple wires together.